MafaldaFragoso/Amsterdam-Project-renting/README.md

 ## Project Description
-This is a group project at Ironhack Amsterdam,  the project intends to find if there is any correlation between the price of Airbnb and the number of restaurants and nightlife facilities.
-Our team will find the data frame online and retrieve useful information in order to answer this question.
+The project intends to find if there is any correlation between the price of Airbnb and the number of restaurants and nightlife facilities in close proximity.

 ## Questions & Hypotheses
 Our research question: "What is the impact of nearby bars and restaurants on the price of Airbnb in Amsterdam?".
-We do expect a correlation between the two, and to see that the more restaurants and bars surround an Airbnb the higher will be its price.
-WE also expect to find more restaurants and bars in the center of the city, which would be one of the factors that influence the higher price in the city center.
+We do expect a correlation between the two (the more restaurants and bars surround an Airbnb the higher will be its price).
+We also expect to find more restaurants and bars in the center of the city, which would be one of the factors that influence the higher price in the city center.

 ## Dataset
 - Listings of Airbnb rental apartments: Data obtained from Inside Airbnb website; Data in CSV format with detailed listings data for Amsterdam including price per night, latitude, longitude, among others